 Abstract.
-We construct 237 arrangements mentioned in the title.
+We construct 241 algebraic and 4 pseudoholomorphic arrangements of curves mentioned in the title.
 All the constructions consist in perturbing singular curves.
 Almost in all cases, we prove that all the curves with the given set of singularity types are considered under the condition that they could provide arrangements mentioned in the title.
-We prove that a certain mutual arrangement of a cubic and a quartic is realisable pseudoholomorphically but unrealisable algebraically.
-The proof of the algebraic unrealisability is based on the cubic resolvent.
+We prove that a certain mutual arrangement of a cubic and a quartic is realizable pseudoholomorphically but unrealizable algebraically.
+The proof of the algebraic unrealizability is based on the cubic resolvent.
+In a forthcoming joint paper we prove that our list of pseudoholomorphic arrangements is complete.